AdobeDocs/destination-sdk.en/help/server-and-template-configuration.md

 ---
-description: The server and template specs in Adobe Destination SDK can be configured via the common endpoint `/authoring/v1/destination-servers`.
+description: The server and template specs can be configured in Adobe Destination SDK via the common endpoint `/authoring/v1/destination-servers`.
 title: Configuration options for server and template specs in Destination SDK
 exl-id: 9bda8aa7-d7cf-4729-8890-6945da104719
 ---
-# Server and template specs
+# Configuration options for server and template specs

 >[!IMPORTANT]
 >
 >* This feature is in limited beta and is only available to select [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) members.
 If you are interested in using Destination SDK, please contact Adobe Exchange.
 >* The documentation and the functionality are subject to change.

-**API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/destination-servers`

-The server and template specs in Adobe Destination SDK can be configured via the common endpoint `/authoring/v1/destination-servers`.
+The server and template specs can be configured in Adobe Destination SDK via the common endpoint `/authoring/v1/destination-servers`.
+Read [Destinations API endpoint operations](/help/destination-server-api.md) for a complete list of operations you can perform on the endpoint.

 ## Example configuration